feramosfer/docs/pages/cloud/public-cloud/first_steps_create_and_attach_an_additional_volume/guide.en-gb.md

 ## Volume attachment
 You can then attach your additional volume to an instance:

-- By dragging and dropping your volume on your instance.
-- By clicking on the arrow in the bottom-right of your volume and selecting `Attach to a server`{.action}
+- By clicking on the right button of your volume and selecting `Attach to a instance`{.action}

-Once this is done, it will appear just below your instance:
+Once this is done, it will appear in the `Information`section

 ![public-cloud](images/attach-volume-9.png){.thumbnail}